 - Entries must be original and cannot be returned

 - Group entries accepted

 - Current and former NYCLU/ACLU staff, clients and board members, and their relatives, are not eligible.

 - We’ll accept the following formats

 - An essay or short story up to 1,000 words

 - A poem or spoken word piece up to 3 pages, or 3 minutes long, submitted in writing, CD/DVD, as an electric audio file or on uploaded on YouTube.

 - A poster, cartoon, painting, collage, drawing, etc., designed by computer or by hand, submitted by mail or electronically as a jpeg or pdf

-- A video, song or public service announcement up to 3 minutes long submitted via an electronic link (such as YouTube) or on CD/DVD
+- New media, such as a website, game, or online content, submitted via an electronic link (such as YouTube) or on CD/DVD

 - All mediums will be accepted.
 If you have questions, please contact email@example.com